 - Tape to cover screw terminals included

-- Contact reed switch is SPST, iridium-plated to have a high melting point and Vickers hardness, for higher handling power and longer life
+- The contact reed switch is SPST, iridium-plated to have a high melting point and Vickers hardness, for higher handling power and longer life

 - Mounting screws and double-sided tape included